Dynamic reconfiguration of human brain networks during learning: Full Description of Methods

 \subsection{Acquisition and Preprocessing of fMRI Data}

 Functional MRI (fMRI) recordings were conducted using a 3.0 T Siemens Trio with a 12-channel phased-array head coil.
-For each functional run, a single-shot echo planar imaging that is sensitive to blood oxygen level dependant (BOLD) contrast was used to acquire 33 slices per repetition time (TR) (3 mm thickness), with a TR of 2000 ms, an echo time (TE) of 30 ms, a flip angle of 90 degrees, and a field of view (FOV) of 192 mm.
+For each functional run, a single-shot echo planar imaging that is sensitive to blood oxygen level dependant (BOLD) contrast was used to acquire 33 slices (3 mm thickness) per repetition time (TR), with a TR of 2000 ms, an echo time (TE) of 30 ms, a flip angle of 90 degrees, and a field of view (FOV) of 192 mm.
 The spatial resolution of the data was defined by a 64 $\times$ 64 acquisition matrix.
-Before the collection of the first functional epoch, a high-resolution T1-weighted sagittal sequence image of the entire brain was acquired (TR =15.0 ms, TE = 4.2 ms, flip angle = 9 degrees, 3D acquisition, FOV = 256 mm; slice thickness = 0.89 mm, and spatial acquisition matrix dimensions = 256 $\times$ 256).
+Before the collection of the first functional epoch, a high-resolution T1-weighted sagittal sequence image of the entire brain was acquired (TR = 15.0 ms, TE = 4.2 ms, flip angle = 9 degrees, 3D acquisition, FOV = 256 mm; slice thickness = 0.89 mm, and spatial acquisition matrix dimensions = 256 $\times$ 256).

-All image preprocessing was performed using the FMRIB (Oxford Centre for Functional Magnetic Resonance Imaging of the Brain) Software Library (FSL).
+All image preprocessing was performed using the FMRIB (Oxford Centre for Functional Magnetic Resonance Imaging of the Brain) Software Library (FSL) \cite{Smith2004}.
 Motion correction was performed using the program MCFLIRT (Motion Correction using FMRIB's Linear Image Registration Tool).
 Images were high-pass filtered with a 50 sec cutoff period.
-Spatial smoothing was performed using an 8 mm full width at half maximum kernel and no temporal smoothing was performed.
-The signals were globally normalized to account for transient fluctuations in signal intensity.
+Spatial smoothing was performed using a kernel where the full width at half maximum was 8 mm.
+No temporal smoothing was performed.
+The signals were normalized globally to account for transient fluctuations in signal intensity.